KameliaZhelyazkova/Haskell/README.md

 Haskell
 =======

-All kinds of Haskell programs.
-Mainly used for my Functional Programing course at The University of Edinburgh
+Haskell programming tutorial solutions I developed while being enrolled in the Functional Programing course at The University of Edinburgh.